 “Why Strategies Fail” webinar (posted April 2, 2013)

-Mark Chussil will present “Why Strategies Fail” in SCIP‘s webinar series on Thursday, April 18, 2013.
-The one-hour webinar runs 6:30-7:30 pm east-coast USA time, 5:30-6:30 pm Minneapolis time, 3:30-4:30 west-coast USA time.
+Mark Chussil will present “Why Strategies Fail” (see description above) in SCIP‘s webinar series on Thursday, April 18, 2013.
 People can attend from any location and do not have to be SCIP members.
 Those in the Minneapolis area can attend online or in-person with the SCIP Minnesota Chapter.
 Click here for more information and to register.

 Posted March 13, 2013.
 ACS Founder Mark Chussil will receive SCIP‘s prestigious Fellows award for outstanding contributions to the strategic and competitive intelligence professions.
 The award will be presented in May at the SCIP International Conference in Orlando, Florida.

 Posted March 8, 2013.
 “The Secret of Training for Competitiveness,” a thought-provoking eight-minute presentation by Sync Strategy partners ACS and the Academy of Competitive Intelligence, is available on YouTube.

 An interview with Mark Chussil (and others) appears in the January 2013 issue of Aalto University Executive Education Profile (Finland).
 The interview begins on page 13 in the article “Living Risks” by Joanna Sinclair, and focuses on risk management, business war gaming, simulation, and early warning.
 “People don’t make bad decisions on purpose — and they don’t make bad decisions by accident.”